Copy of 5 Live Group Sessions Mindfulness + Personal Growth.jpg

 NATURE + MINDFULNESS + GROUP MENTORSHIP

-individual and collective healing happens when time is spent with intention in nature and with community
+Individual and collective healing happens when time is spent with intention in nature and with community

 DEVELOP MINDFULNESS